 The law does not define any specifics around what “reasonable” means, but the United States Breastfeeding Committee has some guidance for employers that may be useful.

-However, if your workplace would otherwise give you a compensated break, they still have to compensate you if you choose to use your break to pump.
+- If your workplace would otherwise give you a compensated break, they still have to compensate you if you choose to use your break to pump.
+(If you’re given a paid lunch break, and you choose to pump at lunch, they must compensate you for this time.)

 Location to pump

-The other thing that the law requires is a place “shielded from view” and “free from intrusion” for a nursing mother to pump.
+The other thing that the law requires is a place “shielded from view” and “free from intrusion” for workers to pump.
 It cannot be a bathroom.

 The lactation space does not need to be a permanent space, and there does not need to be a space designated if there are currently no breastfeeding employees.